 How to help your teenager develop empathy

-You can help your teenager develop empathy by teaching them to reflect, observe and think about their own behaviour.
+Developing empathy in teenagers is important as it teaches them to reflect, observe and think about their own behaviour.
 Help them to notice and name feelings and communicate them to others appropriately.

 - Talk often about feelings in life.
 Talk about feelings in real-life situations, or examples on television.